Pagedale, Missouri: Municipal Fines and City Settlement

 In response to excessive municipal fines, Missouri passed legislation limiting St. Louis county cities to obtain a maximum of 12.5% of their total budget from traffic fines.
 The city saw an increase of 495% in non traffic cases, writing a total of 2,255 non-traffic citations in 2014.

 The St. Louis Post-Dispatch ran a series of articles covering St. Louis County and Pagedale and the substantial increase in city revenue from non-traffic violations.
 According to the 2015 city code in Pagedale, the residents were not allowed to have "a basketball hoop, volleyball net, swimming or wading pool or other recreational equipment shall be utilized on or permitted on any portion of residential property in front of the front line of any dwelling".

 Other infractions of the code include having hedges over three feet in the front yard, having any antenna dish device in the front of the yard, any front street facing window or doors shall have proper treatments in a neat presentable matter, and if a person in the city has their pants low enough to show his skin or underwear, the person can receive a fine up to $100.

 On November 4, 2015 Institute for Justice filed a class action civil rights complaint against the city on behalf of three Pagedale residents.
 The complaint claimed residents of Pagedale were stripped of their rights to due process.
 It also sought an injunction against the city non-traffic fines.

 On May 18, 2018, the city settled and agreed to stop its practice of earning money from ticketing residents for minor crimes.

+Education

+It is in the Normandy Schools Collaborative school district.
+The comprehensive high school of the district is Normandy High School.

+Lincoln Elementary School was in Pagedale.
+Lucas Crossing Elementary School, scheduled to open in 2001, took students formerly at Lincoln Elementary.